deltakosh/interoperable-web-development/README.md

 #### [Lab 4 - Cross Browser Testing](testing) ####
 #####Making sure everything works
-In this lab you will learn about two well-known testing tools: [Remote IE](https://remote.modern.ie/) and [Browser Stack](http://www.browserstack.com/) and test the application with the latter.
+In this lab you will learn about two well-known testing tools: [Remote IE](https://remote.modern.ie/) , [Browser Stack](http://www.browserstack.com/), [LambdaTest](https://www.lambdatest.com) and test the application with the latter.
 Additionally, you will learn about Graceful degradation for older browsers and update the app to incorporate fixes for them.

 #### [Lab 5 - Mobile First with Responsive Design](mobile-first-design) ####
 #####Taking over other platforms